praekelt/numi-api/docs/index.rst

 ******
 A block is a single step to follow when interacting with the user.
 This step may be, for example, a screen asking the user a question, or a step not visible to the user, for example, registering the user with a service.

+.. _concepts-symbols:

+Symbols
+*******
+Symbols are used in a :ref:`Dialogue <concepts-dialogues>` data structure as programmatically-usable strings.
+Their main use is for identifying and referencing sequences, blocks and block types.

 .. _concepts-revisions:

 Revision